-His short doc THE SURRENDER, produced with Academy Award winner Laura Poitras, intimately documents State Department intelligence analyst Stephen Kim's ordeal as he is harshly prosecuted under the Espionage Act and sent to prison.
-THE SURRENDER received a 2016 World Press Photo Award for Best Documentary, Pictures of the Year International’s first prize in Documentary Journalism and was nominated for a 2016 Emmy Award for Outstanding Short Documentary.
+Stephen’s previous feature documentary, HIGH TECH, LOW LIFE, chronicled the gripping story of China's first dissident citizen-journalists fighting state-monitored censorship and was broadcast nationally on the award winning series P.O.V.
+His short film, THE SURRENDER, produced with Academy Award winner Laura Poitras, documented the extreme and selective prosecution of a talented State Department analyst under the Espionage Act.
+THE SURRENDER received a 2016 World Press Photo Award for Best Documentary and was nominated for a 2016 Emmy Award for Outstanding Short Documentary.

 Stephen has made numerous short films published on Time Magazine, PBS, The Nation, New York Times, The Intercept and Field of Vision.
 Most recently he directed the 2020 film DIRTY GOLD which follows illicit gold found in consumer products to criminally-operated Miami refineries and ultimately cartel-controlled mines in the Amazon rainforest.
 The documentary is part of the second season of Alex Gibney's Dirty Money series on Netflix.

 He is a Sundance Institute Fellow and recipient of the International Documentary Association's inaugural Enterprise Investigative Journalism grant as well as a John Jay/Harry Frank Guggenheim Reporting Fellow and recipient of the IDA's prestigious Courage Under Fire Award.
 He is a member of the Academy of Motion Picture Arts and Science and currently developing non-fiction and fiction projects including an ambitious longitudinal portrait of fractured American identity called The Great Experiment.
 He is a frequent visiting artist and lecturer of film and cinematography and in his spare time plays and performs music, most often with his baby daughter.